-

 However, the 2020 tournament, like many others, took place at Marshall Arena in Milton Keynes.

-Champion of Champions Prize Money:
+Champion of Champions Prize Money

-There was £440,000 in the total prize fund for the 2020 edition of snooker Champion of Champions.
 This is £35,000 more than the Home Nations events, which all have total prize funds of just over £400,000.

 While that’s a useful sum for anyone, the total prize money is still £60,000 below what the winner of the World Championship receives.